-$^{^{171}}$ lbid., 40.
-172 CCC-042 courtesy of the Kane Historic Preservation Society.
+$^{^{\}rm 216}$ lbid., 40. $^{\rm 217}$ CCC-042 courtesy of the Kane Historic Preservation Society.

-According to Susan Stout, Research Forester Emerita from the United States Department of Agriculture, members of the CCC camps who worked in the Allegheny National Forest assisted with a long-term study of forest development.
+Group of CCC boxers including member of Company 2314-C According to Susan Stout, Research Forester Emerita from the United States Department of Agriculture, members of the CCC camps who worked in the Allegheny National Forest assisted with a long-term study of forest development.
 Humans were often used as element of scale.

-The images below illustrate members of the CCC Camp 4, Company 336-4, in the Highland area of the Allegheny National Forest, who participated in the project.173
+The images below illustrate members of the CCC Camp 4, Company 336-C, in the Highland area of the Allegheny National Forest, who participated in the project.218

-Member of Company 336 helping with a long-term study in forest development in the Kane Experimental Forest
+Member of Company 336 -C helping with a long-term study in forest development in the Kane Experimental Forest

-173 Stout, Susan. ""African American CCC photos 2- these are all from Camp 4 in Highland."
+218 Stout, Susan. ""African American CCC photos 2- these are all from Camp 4 in Highland."
 Message to author.
 6 February, 2021.
 E-mail.

-174 "CCC at Bear Tree," courtesy of the U.S. Forest Service.
+219 "CCC at Bear Tree," courtesy of the U.S. Forest Service.

-$^{^{\}rm 175}$ "CCC at Bear Tree," both images courtesy of the U.S. Forest Service.
+$^{^{\}rm 220}$ "CCC at Bear Tree," both images courtesy of the U.S. Forest Service.

-Member of Company 336 helping with a long-term study in forest development
+Members of Company 336-C helping with a long-term study in forest development at Bear Tree

 Although all CCC camps were structured in the same manner with similar projects, they faced different challenges.
 Camps could face poor leadership, lack of resources, or be prevented from educational programs due to remoteness.
-Segregated camps could also face racism from white leadership and from their surrounding communities.
-There were also communities who were just not supportive of having a CCC camp in their midst.
-Challenges facing the enrollees were evident at the CCC camp at Benezett, Elk County, S-84, Company 303, but the source is hard to accurately define.
-The men at Benezett worked on a variety of conservation projects.
+Segregated camps could also face discrimination from white leadership and from their surrounding communities.
+There were also communities who were just not supportive of having a CCC camp in their midst, regardless of race.

+Challenges facing the enrollees were evident at the CCC camp at Benezett, Elk County, S-84,

-176 CCC enrollee from Company 336-C at Bear Tree, courtesy of the U.S. Forest Service.
+221 CCC enrollee from Company 336-C at Bear Tree, courtesy of the U.S. Forest Service.